-What the Counselor can help you with
+What the Counselors can help you with

 College Representative Visits to the school: Students must sign up prior to the visit.

 College Visits: Students must obtain the “College Campus Visit” form from the guidance office before visiting a college campus.
 The form must be signed by the student’s parents and the attendance secretary before the day of the visit.
 Students must also obtain a “Pre-arranged Absence from School” form.
 College visitation days are considered an excused absence.
 Two visits may be scheduled during the junior year and two visits may be scheduled during the senior year.
 One of these days may be used for a job shadow experience.
 If a student waits until the second semester of their senior year to make a college visit or job shadow, they need to keep in mind the absence will count towards the attendance policy for qualifying for an exam waiver for second semester.

 Most scholarship information comes directly from the college offering it.
 Academic scholarships are based on an outstanding GPA, high test scores, teacher, Administrator and/or employer recommendations, and involvement in extra-curricular and/or community activities.
 Other scholarship information is available in the guidance office